Athletics at the 2020 Summer Olympics – Women's 3000 metres steeplechase: Summary

 Beatrice Chepkoech came in to these Olympics as the World Record holder and World Champion, but she has not seemed as dominant in 2021.
 2016 Gold Medalist Ruth Jebet could not return due to a drug suspension for using EPO.
 Silver medalist Hyvin Kiyeng Jepkemoi and bronze medalist Emma Coburn returned.

 In the final, Chepkoech moved to the front off the line, the pack obliged her the lead as they got organized at a slow pace.
 After a lap, Peruth Chemutai stepped out to lane 2 and cruised from the back of the pack to the front to up the speed.
 For the next two and a half laps, Kiyeng, Coburn, Chepkoech, Winfred Yavi and Courtney Frerichs jockeyed around behind Chemutai while the rest of the sixteen starters struggled to keep up.
 Then Frerichs moved to the front, injecting more speed.
 The group of six broke off the front.
 Seeing the break, Maruša Mišmaš-Zrimšek almost sprinted to bridge the gap and joining the group.
 After another lap, Chepkoech struggled and fell off the back.
 About the same time, Frerichs broke off the front, only Chemutai gave chase.
 Coming off the water jump with a little more than two laps to go, Frerichs accelerated again, losing Chemutai up to 15 metres behind.
 After the next water jump, with a little over a lap to go, Chemutai sped up to pull in the gap.
 She went by Frerichs with authority at the beginning of the backstretch.
 Frerichs accelerated again to keep contact with Chemutai.
 Chemutai took the final water jump cleanly, Frerichs got hung up in the water and the break was made.

-Chemutai cruised home with a 20 metre margin, holding up her number one finger to celebrate Uganda's first victory in the Steeplechase and the first Ugandan woman to take gold.
+Chemutai cruised home with a 20 metre margin, holding up her number one finger to celebrate Uganda's first victory in the Steeplechase and becoming the first Ugandan woman to take gold.
 Frerichs lost her momentum and struggled home the final straightaway but still had enough of a margin on a fast closing Kiyeng to take silver.

 Background

-This will be the 4th appearance of the event, having appeared at every Olympics since 2008.
+This was the 4th appearance of the event, having appeared at every Olympics since 2008.